rehierl/node-tree-outliner/3-3-0-design-4.md

 first node's top-most relevant ancestor.

 <!-- ======================================================================= -->
-## example fragment
+## example

 `A:s <C:s> D:s E </C:s> F`

 Here, node `A` can be understood to represent the first node of section `s`.

 The next node, that must be strictly associated with section `s` is node `C`.
-Unlike with descendant nodes, an association does not carry over to a subsequent sibling.
-That is, because, based upon the underlying relation, no semantically consistent path can be defined which connects a node with its next sibling (i.e. a node does not contain its siblings).
+Unlike with descendant nodes, an association does not carry over to subsequent siblings.
+That is, because based upon the underlying relation, no semantically consistent path can be defined which connects a node with its next sibling (i.e. a node does not contain any of its siblings).

 The loose associations mentioned above also apply to any descendant of node `C`.
 Node `E` therefore also belongs to section `s`, whether that node is strictly